‘They were happy to lie to protect my brother’: Harry drops bombshell in new trailer

 The cryptic comments have aroused speculation on social media

-The footage also shows the royals on their “freedom flight” after their “security was pulled”, prompting the pair to relocate to North America.
+The footage also shows the royals on their “freedom flight” following the removal of their security privileges – a move that prompted the pair to relocate to North America.

 The first episode of the tell-all Netflix documentary was watched by a record 2.4 million people on TV sets, according to new figures released by the independent ratings body Barb.